upscalesoftware/swoole-dispatch/README.md

     ```bash
     curl -s 'http://127.0.0.1:8080/?[1-4]'

-    Served by worker process 21601
+    Served by worker 0
-    Served by worker process 21602
+    Served by worker 1
-    Served by worker process 21603
+    Served by worker 2
-    Served by worker process 21604
+    Served by worker 3
     ```
 - Session requests are dispatched to a dedicated worker:
     ```bash
     curl -s 'http://127.0.0.1:8080/?PHPSESSID=ExampleSessionIdentifier11&[1-4]'
     curl -s 'http://127.0.0.1:8080/?[1-4]' -H 'Cookie: PHPSESSID=ExampleSessionIdentifier11'

-    Served by worker process 21603
+    Served by worker 2
-    Served by worker process 21603
+    Served by worker 2
-    Served by worker process 21603
+    Served by worker 2
-    Served by worker process 21603
+    Served by worker 2
     ```

 ## Contributing